department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/url-shortener/design-doc.md

 ### Alternatives

-* Using DynamoDB or another database (NoSQL or otherwise) for a backing store was considered.
-S3 was selected due to its low cost, high reliability, high scalability and built-in ability to provide URL redirection functionality.
+* S3 was initially selected as a backing data store.
+DynamoDB was later selected due to its greater ease of item expiration, flexibility, and ability to easily avoid over-writing items.

 ### Future Work

 * Avoid using dictionary words in generated short URL IDs to prevent misleading or offensive URLs being sent to Veterans
 * Provide API to other VA.gov teams
 * Provide UI to allow manual creation of short URLs for communication campaigns, etc.

 ## Revision History